Stephen Collier

 Climate Change, Urban Resilience, and Emergency Government

 Collier’s current research examines urban resilience as a significant new paradigm and practice in city and regional planning.
 In a field originally oriented to a future vision of improvement and development, what does it mean—both theoretically and practically—that city planners must increasingly anticipate a future marked by ever more frequent and intense disasters?
-And how must urban governance and planning practice change in order to take up the challenge of climate adaptation?
+And how must urban governance and planning practice change to take up the challenge of climate adaptation?
+He is currently working on a range of research and editorial projects that examine issues such as fire risk and adaptive change in California, conceptual debates about resilience in the interpretive human sciences, the government of climate emergencies, and the relationship between finance and urban adaptation to climate change.

-Collier has conducted fieldwork on urban resilience in New Orleans and New York, with ongoing comparative projects in other U.S. cities that examine how urban governments are developing and financing resilience interventions.
-Specific topics of research in this area include: the relationship between city planning and catastrophe insurance for hazards such as floods and fires; the historical development and current uses of catastrophe modeling in urban planning; infrastructure as a focal point for resilience planning and for public participation in climate adaptation; and new intersections between design and resilience planning.
+Past publications in this topic area address questions such as: the relationship between city planning and catastrophe insurance for hazards such as floods and fires; insurance and climate change; insurance and urban resilience; the historical development and current uses of catastrophe modeling in urban planning; infrastructure as a focal point for public participation in climate adaptation; and new intersections between design and resilience planning.

-Collier’s ongoing work on resilience builds on longer-term research on the genealogy of emergency government in the United States, which resulted in a co-authored book, The Government of Emergency: System Vulnerability, Expertise, and the Politics of Security (Princeton University Press, 2021).
-The Government of Emergency examines the emergence of now taken-for-granted problems of emergency management—such as system vulnerability and preparedness—through the interlinked histories of air war and mobilization planning in the mid-20th century.
+Collier’s ongoing work on resilience and urban adaptation builds on longer-term research on the genealogy of emergency government in the United States, which resulted in a co-authored book, The Government of Emergency: System Vulnerability, Expertise, and the Politics of Security (Princeton University Press, 2021).
+The Government of Emergency examines the emergence of now taken-for-granted problems of emergency management—such as system vulnerability and preparedness—through the interlinked histories of air war and mobilization planning in the mid-20th century, and through preparedness planning in the early Cold War.
 This study connects emergency management to basic problems of modern government, such as the relationship between constitutional liberalism and crisis situations, and the role of technical expertise in democracy.
-Other publications connected to this project have addressed biosecuritycritical infrastructure protection, the “distributed” model of American emergency preparedness, and the emergence of “vital systems security.”
+Other publications connected to Collier’s work on emergency government address biosecuritycritical infrastructure protection, the distributed model of American emergency preparedness, and “vital systems security” as an important form of political rationality in modern societies.

 Socialist Planning and Neoliberal Reform

-Prior to these projects on emergency government, disasters, and resilience, Collier studied Soviet city planning and post-socialist urban transformations in Russia, with a particular emphasis on fiscal mechanisms, infrastructure, and neoliberal reform.
+Prior to these projects on emergency government, disasters, and resilience, Collier studied Soviet city planning and post-socialist urban transformations in Russia in the context of “neoliberal” reform.
 His book Post-Soviet Social: Neoliberalism, Social Modernity, Biopolitics (Princeton University Press, 2011) examined the planning and construction of small industrial cities, which Soviet urban planners believed could overcome the pathologies of capitalist urbanization.
-This research also investigated post-Soviet reforms of these cities that targeted mundane infrastructural and budgetary systems that underpinned the Soviet project of social welfare.
+This research also investigated post-Soviet reforms of these cities that targeted the mundane infrastructural and budgetary systems that underpinned the Soviet project of social welfare.
 Collier’s work in Russia showed that these reforms—often analyzed as “neoliberal”—sought to preserve key norms and systems that comprised the substantive economy of Soviet cities.
+Thus: post-Soviet social.

-An extension of this work on socialist planning and post-Soviet reform has been a series of specific inquiries that reconceptualize neoliberalism by examining how new liberal thinkers have taken up concrete governmental problems.
-Among these are: the management of disaster risk, the status of technical expertise in democratic government, and social welfare.
+Collier extended this work on neoliberal reform in the post-Soviet context through a series of specific inquiries that reconceptualize neoliberalism by examining how new liberal thinkers have taken up concrete governmental problems.
+Among these are: the management of disaster risk and the status of technical expertise in democratic government.
 Collier has also written on methodological approaches to neoliberalism, in particular on Foucaultian alternatives to the critical conventional wisdom about neoliberalism.

 Theory and Method